darryncampbell/DataWedge-Workflow-Sample/README.md

 - As stated in the documentation, the keystroke output will concatenate all the data without any separators.
 This means the Intent plugin is really the only viable way to receive data.

-## Freeform Image Capture
+## Free-Form Image Capture

 Even if your device does not have a camera, you can now capture an image using the barcode scanner.
 Any barcodes that have been seen during the capture session will be returned to your app along with the image (even if they are no longer in frame).

-### Possible uses of Freeform Image Capture
+### Possible uses of Free-Form Image Capture

 - Capture an image through the device imager (scanner), without a camera.
 - Capture proof of delivery and the tracking barcode in a single step

-### How to configure Freeform Image Capture
+### How to configure Free-Form Image Capture

-Freeform Image capture is delivered through a new DataWedge input plugin called 'Workflow'.
+Free-Form Image capture is delivered through a new DataWedge input plugin called 'Workflow'.
 This is separate from the standard 'Barcode' input plugin.

 To configure freeform image capture, configure your DataWedge profile as follows: